RELEASE255/ML01_project/README.md

 7. **Control** via web interface or the buttons

 ## Assembly
-Follow the complet guide to [Assembly](01_docs/assembly.pdf)
+Follow the complet guide to [Assembly](01_docs/ML01v01-assembly-version01.md)

 ## Configuration
-Follow the complet guide to edit [Settings](01_docs/settings.pdf)
+Follow the complet guide to edit [Settings](01_docs/ML01v01-settings-version01.md)

-## Control
+## Control & consult logs
-Switch modes using the 2 physical buttons OR use the wireless web interface
+Switch modes using the 2 physical buttons OR use the wireless web interface.
+See the following document [Usage](01_docs/ML01v01-usages-version01.md)

 ---